danielpall/SpringBootMVC/README.md

 ### Database
 This project assumes there is a database called HBV at the URL: postgresql://localhost:5432/HBV .
 See username and password in [application.properties](https://github.com/danielpall/SpringBootMVC/blob/master/src/main/resources/application.properties)

+### Where can I find help ?
+In case of any questions, please refer to the "Spring Boot Intro" slides in the HBV501G Verkefni folder on Ugla, or contact your tutor.

+### Credits
+This skeleton project was originally created by Daníel Páll Jóhannsson while tutoring the HBV501G course in Fall 2015.
+Daníel has since moved on to work at TM Software.
+Therefore, please direct any questions to *your own* tutors - thanks :-)